-With more to think about than almost any other room in the home, master bathrooms can cause quite a headache to design and budget for.
+With more to think about than almost any other room in the home, primary bathrooms can cause quite a headache to design and budget for.
 This guide will attempt to alert you to every consideration and the associated pros and cons of design features.

-The overall costs of a master bathroom can become well over budget, however, if you plan accordingly and look for deals on your favorite fixtures, you should be able to come in under budget and end up with a bathroom you will enjoy.
+The overall costs of a primary bathroom can become well over budget, however, if you plan accordingly and look for deals on your favorite fixtures, you should be able to come in under budget and end up with a bathroom you will enjoy.

 1. Costs Summary